Crating and Packaging Military Assets: A Basic Guide

 Innovative Design & Engineering

-Working with a supplier that has an experience design and engineering team is very important, so that packaging meets all standards and is well equipped to sustain transit.
+Working with a supplier with an experienced design and engineering team is critical so that packaging meets all standards and is well-equipped to sustain transit.

 Testing & Quality Assurance